 After a year and a half at WHCC, Carlos transferred to the University of California, Irvine (UCI), where he majored in Psychology and Social Behavior and Criminology, Law and Society.
 He graduated with top honors.

-Carlos’ brother Osvaldo is now in his fourth year at UCI, and Mrs. and Mr. Maldonado have a much easier time helping their youngest son Eduardo, 13, prepare for college thanks to the path paved by Carlos.
-Today, Carlos is a second-year Ph.D. student in the Education and Information Studies Program at the University of California, Los Angeles, and he is close to realizing his uncles’ dream of becoming the first Dr. Maldonado in the family.
+Carlos’ brother Osvaldo is now in his fourth year at UCI, and Mrs. and Mr. Maldonado had a much easier time helping their youngest son, Eduardo, prepare for college thanks to the path paved by Carlos.
+Carlos went on to earn his Ph.D. in Education and Information Studies at the University of California, Los Angeles, realizing his uncles’ dream of becoming the first Dr. Maldonado in the family.